rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 The equals method is widely used.
 Some uses can cause `NullPointerException` due to the right-hand side of the method object reference being null.
-When using the `equals` method to compare some variable to a String Literal, developers could overcome null pointer errors by allowing the string literal to call the `equals` method because a string literal is never null.
+When using the `equals` method to compare some variable to a string literal, developers could overcome null pointer exceptions by allowing the string literal to call the `equals` method because a string literal is never null.
 Since Java string literal equals method checks for null, we do not need to check for null explicitly when calling the equals method of a